acomaviation/aerobid-legal-docs/general_terms_and_conditions.md

   <tr>
    <td>2.13 Empty Leg</td>
    <td>
     shall mean a positioning sector preceding or succeeding a live sector and that is available for sale by the Supplier or Operator at a reduced price based on the extent to which the desired route matches the actual positioning sector.
-Also known as “Empty Sector”, “Ferry Flight”, or “Dead Heading Flight”
+Also known as “Empty Sector”, “Ferry Flight”, or “Dead Heading Flight”.
    </td>
   </tr>
   <tr>